cncf/devstats.archive/README.md

 - To cleanup Docker Grafana image and start from scratch use `./grafana/docker_cleanup.sh`.
 This will not delete Your grafana config because it is stored in local volume `/var/lib/grafana`.
 - To recreate all Docker Grafana/InfluxDB stuff from scratch do: `GRAFANA_PASS='' INFLUXDB_PASS='' GHA2DB_PSQL=1 GHA2DB_RESETIDB=1 PG_PASS='' IDB_PASS='' ./grafana/reinit.sh`

+To drop & recreate InfluxDB:
+- INFLUXDB_PASS='idb_password' ./grafana/influxdb_recreate.sh

 # Feeding InfluxDB & Grafana:

 Feed InfluxDB using:
 - `GHA2DB_PSQL=1 PG_PASS='psql_pwd' IDB_PASS='influxdb_pwd' ./db2influx.rb reviewers_w psql_metrics/reviewers.sql '2015-08-03' '2017-08-21' w`
+- `GHA2DB_MYSQL=1 MYSQL_PASS='mysql_pwd' IDB_PASS='influxdb_pwd' ./db2influx.rb sig_metions_data mysql_metrics/sig_mentions.sql '2017-08-14' '2017-08-21' d`
+- First parameter is used as exact series name when metrics query returns single row with single column value.
+- First parameter is used as function name when metrics query return mutiple rows, each with two columns.
+This function receives data row and period name and should return series name and value.
+- Second parameter is a metrics SQL file, it should contain time conditions defined as `'{{from}}'` and `'{{to}}'`.
+- Next two parameters are date ranges.
 - Last parameter can be d, w, m, y (day, week, month, year).
 - This tool uses environmental variables starting with `IDB_`, please see `idb_conn.rb` and `db2influx.rb` for details.
 - `IDB_` variables are exactly the same as `PG_` and `MYSQL_` to set host, databaxe, user name, password.